Early Care & Education Common Agenda

 The Early Care and Education Work Group (ECEW) is charged with implementing the Children Youth and Family Collaborative Commission's Children & Youth Master Plan, Goal 2, Strategy 2.1.
 To this end, ECEW released the Common Agenda, which includes a strategic framework, priority activities for 2016 and a set of indicators to measure progress for the early care and education systems building work in Alexandria.

 The ECEW comprises stakeholders in early care and education (ECE) systems building, including leadership from the City of Alexandria, Alexandria City Public Schools, Alexandria Department of Community & Human Services, Alexandria Health Department, community/nonprofit ECE providers, the Children, Youth & Families Collaborative Commission, Bruhn Morris Family Foundation and ACT.

 VISION: All of Alexandria’s children and youth succeed today and tomorrow.

 MISSION: Every child in Alexandria has a strong start in life and in school.

 Download the Early Care & Education in Alexandria Risk & Reach Study Presentation and watch the video below for highlights from the study.

 Ready for Preschool?

-The brochures below, provided in Amharic, Arabic, English and Spanish, provide information on high quality, free or low-cost preschool opportunities for qualifying families in the City of Alexandria.
+This website provides information on high quality, free or low-cost preschool opportunities for qualifying families in the City of Alexandria.

 Roundtable Discussion on Early Learning